-The aorta and Pulmonary artery are the two major arteries in the human body.
-Aorta is the longest artery and medium of oxygenated blood to the rest of the body.
+The aorta and pulmonary artery are the two major arteries in the human body.
+Aorta is the longest artery which delivers oxygenated blood from the lungs to the rest of the body.
 The pulmonary artery delivers deoxygenated blood to the lungs for purification.

-Aorta is an elastic and distensible artery.
+An Aorta is an elastic and distensible artery.
 When the blood is pumped into the aorta from the left ventricle, the aorta expands.
 The blood pressure is maintained due to this expansion during diastole, and it is caused by the blood pressure, since by this time the aorta contracts subsequently.
-It is large and extends three arteries from it.
 The walls of aorta are thick since it has to bear high blood pressure from within, as it builds high pressure than the pulmonary artery.

 |Location||Aorta is present over the heart.||Pulmonary artery is present beneath the Aorta.|

 |Kind of circulation||Aorta performs systemic circulation.||Pulmonary trunk with right and left arteries perform pulmonary circulation.|

 Stay tuned with BYJU’S to know more in detail about the aorta, pulmonary artery and their differences.